djbob2000/md-shop-backend/README.md

 # Medicine Delivery App

 ## How run it
+Create .env file in root folder of your app and add DB_HOST=mongodb+srv://user:password@cluster0.wjlzmu8.mongodb.net/md-shop?retryWrites=true&w=majority&appName=Cluster0 (NOT COPY, with your login and password)

-First, run the development server:
+Run the development server:

 ```bash
 npm install
 npm run start:dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:4000](http://localhost:4000) with your browser to see the result.

 ## Overview: